ICC4103-202010-WebTech/course-project-clara-jlira/README.md

 * Cristobal Lara
 * Jose Lira

-Implementations:

 Pending Implementations:

+User Name: jflira@gmail.com
+Password: 123123123

-System Acces:
+System Access:
-Log in with Google authentication couldnt be implented, even though we try to.
+Log in with Google authentication couldnt be implemented, even though we try to.

 User Administration:
 Last access is not implemented.